 These candles are eco-friendly, making them safe for your health and the environment.
 It also comes in different scents you can choose from.

 Natural Annie Essentials is a candle company by a black female aromatherapist.
-Their candles come handmade in small batches made of essential oils and herbal oils.
+Each environmentally friendly candle is handmade in small batches and scented with essential and herbal oils.
 This soy candle comes with 100% phthalate-free oils and lead-free cotton core wicks.
 It comes in a reusable glass container and has a slow-burning time of up to 45-50 hours.

-Sanari candle makes eco-friendly candles poured in small batches in the state of California.
+Sanari candle makes eco-friendly candles poured in small batches in California.

-They carefully hand-pour their candles into a reusable wine glass, helping you reduce waste.
+They carefully hand-pour their scented sustainable candles into a reusable wine glass, helping you reduce waste.

-This scented candle from Lamberia comes with natural scents made of 100% natural soy wax and plant essential oils.
+These scented vegan candles from Lamberia come naturally scented, and they make them from 100% natural soy wax and plant essential oils.
 These candles come with a cotton wick and can last as long as 30-35 hours.

 They come in glass jars with wood lids packaged in a gift box.
 These non-toxic candles are perfect for the home, office, bathroom, or other spaces.
 They are also an ideal choice of gifts for family and loved ones.